 Brüt started as an NYC party but its special mix of leather, music, and muscle has reached across the globe with events in other major cities.
 We’ve been attending Brüt parties for many years in San Francisco (and now in Chicago), and it’s an incredible evening of dancing with primal music pumping and guys ready to have a good time.

 The Great Northern (previously Mighty) is a big 7k sq ft warehouse dance space with 30′ ceilings and a “Future Deco” design with exposed brick wall and art deco accents (love the stained glass motif above the bar).
 The club has that step down from the bar into the dancefloor.
 You can watch queens trip over it all night if you need entertainment.
 The crystal clear 80k watt Void sound system keeps the music from being over-loud and you don’t have to yell at the guy next to you to have a conversation.
-That back lounge behind the DJ, far corner, can be fun.
+That dark back lounge behind the DJ, part the couches, far corner, can be fun.